 What we don’t: One of the priciest parkas here and not the warmest.

 Many of the casual women's parkas on this list are in the sub-$400 price range, but nobody does jackets quite like Arc’teryx.
-The sleek Patera is the whole package: You get premium 750-fill goose down with synthetic Coreloft insulation in areas most prone to getting wet, a proven 2-layer Gore-Tex shell for waterproofing, and a classic design that can be worn pretty much anywhere.
+The sleek Patera is the whole package: You get 750-fill goose down with synthetic Coreloft insulation in areas most prone to getting wet, a proven 2-layer Gore-Tex shell for waterproofing, and a classic design that can be worn pretty much anywhere.
 The current model now features a relatively long 39.3-inch center back length, along with a two-way zipper and snaps at the front for versatility with sitting, standing, or even riding a bike.
 Add in a nice variety of color options and the premium build quality that Arc’teryx is known for, and you have a fantastic winter parka that should stand up to cold and wet weather for years to come.

 See the Arc'teryx Patera Parka